walliampeace/DogImageGallery/README.md

 # Dog Image Gallery App Based on Azure Blob Storage
-The program is based on .Netcore //
+**The program is based on ASP.NET Core and the images are hosted using Azure blob storage.**
-After run the program
+After running the program
 The main page:
 ![image](https://user-images.githubusercontent.com/59054117/174923381-81f3858e-eb33-40fb-b6b9-2da8c9f71a53.png)
 Login page: